-Elegant Green Bean Casserole has all the flavors we love with traditional green bean casserole, but here the green beans are first sautéd in olive oil infused with garlic, with a splash of white wine and soy sauce.
-The final result provides a new "elegant" perspective on a family favorite.
+Elegant Green Bean Casserole has all the flavors we love with traditional green bean casserole, but we use fresh green beans that are first sautéd in olive oil infused with garlic, with a splash of white wine and soy sauce.
+The final result provides a new "elegant" perspective on a family favorite side dish.
+Serve with Twice-Baked Mashed Potatoes for a stellar side dish menu.

 - fresh green beans